Get in Touch

 • Data sanitization and output encoding

-• Verification of security measures
+• Verification of security controls

 Module 6: Security Controls and Countermeasures

-• Using encryption for data protection
+• Using encryption to protect data

 • Protection against common threats